owenthereal/gundam/README.md

 Gundam
 ======

 Gundam is the most destructive robot!
-For now, it conquers the world with [Sphero](http://www.gosphero.com/).
+It conquers the world with Go and [Sphero](http://www.gosphero.com/).

 ![](https://dl.dropboxusercontent.com/u/1079131/00_gundam.jpg)